-BWXT NEC uses a variety of means to engage its ~60 employees in Toronto.
+BWXT NEC uses a variety of means to engage its ~45 employees in Toronto.
 The company uses the employee portal (intranet), electronic bulletin boards, email alerts and printed communications to issue company news, executive blogs and general business updates.
 The president of BWXT NEC normally holds all-employee meetings at all sites in the fourth quarter of the year.
-Due to the COVID-19 pandemic, this meeting was recorded and shared with employees virtually.
+An in-person meeting happened in 2022.
 Open communication is important to the president of BWXT NEC and he encourages employees contact him throughout the year with questions.